Broadcast of Jeopardy!: Renewals and rerun deals

-Syndication and reruns

-CBS Media Ventures currently offers stations up to two episodes of Jeopardy! to air each weekday: the first run (which airs new episodes from September to July), and a "classic Jeopardy!" package consisting of episodes from the previous year.
+Since the mid-2010s, CBS Media Ventures has offered stations up to two episodes of Jeopardy! to air each weekday: the first run (which airs new episodes from September to July), and a "classic Jeopardy!" package consisting of episodes from the previous year.

+As of December 2023, every TV market in the U.S., except for Glendive, Montana, has a local TV station that airs the program: NBC affiliates constitute a plurality of the stations, while ABC affiliates reach the most viewers.
 Some local TV stations which carry Jeopardy! also hold in-market on-demand streaming rights to the five most recent episodes, subject to technical capability.
 For example, Sinclair Broadcast Group's Stirr service began to carry the program in the markets where Sinclair stations air the program, such as Washington, D.C.
+(WJLA) and Seattle (KOMO), from late 2020 until Sinclair sold Stirr off to another company.
+Under the terms of the agreement, individual stations have a 24-hour window in which they can stream the program in-market, after which the rights revert to Sony.

-(WJLA) and Seattle (KOMO), in late 2020.
-Outside of the U.S., Jeopardy! airs on Canadian stations Yes TV and CHEK.
+Outside of the U.S., Jeopardy! airs on the American Forces Network, and Canadian stations Yes TV, CHEK and NTV.
+Australian TV network SBS Viceland airs former episodes with Trebek still as host, but in 2024 they will air episodes with Ken Jennings as host.

-Archival episode rights are held by Pluto TV, which like CBS Media Ventures is owned by Paramount.
+Archival episode rights were most recently held by Pluto TV, which like CBS Media Ventures is owned by Paramount.
 Pluto launched a continuous linear channel of episodes from the Trebek era in August 2022.
-The Pluto deal covers 250 episodes of the series spanning most of Trebek's hosting run, with an emphasis on major tournaments; an additional 250-episode batch will be added to the rotation in 2023.
-Select episodes of Jeopardy! had been available intermittently on Netflix until August 2021; the agreement with Pluto allows Sony to continue selling episodes of the series to subscription video-on-demand providers.
+The Pluto deal covers 500 episodes of the series spanning most of Trebek's hosting run, with an emphasis on major tournaments.
+The Pluto deal with Jeopardy! expired after two years, at the end of July 2024, ahead of a new streaming agreement yet to be announced.
+Select episodes of Jeopardy! had been available intermittently on Netflix until August 2021; the agreement with Pluto allows Sony to continue selling episodes of the series to subscription video-on-demand (SVOD) providers.
+In 2024, host Ken Jennings indicated that Sony was in negotiations with Hulu (which, like ABC, is owned by The Walt Disney Company) and Amazon Prime Video (the home of an upcoming spinoff Pop Culture Jeopardy!) to bring next-day streaming to an SVOD platform by September 2025; executive producer Michael Davies also noted that the show had no plans of ever leaving broadcast television.

+In June 2025, Sony announced that the show would stream new episodes next day, as well as a selection of archival episodes, on both Hulu and Peacock in the United States beginning with the shows 42nd season in September 2025.
+In August 2025, Sony announced a similar streaming deal with Bell Media to stream new and archival episodes on Crave in Canada.
+The deal included five most recent episodes, with each episode being available the day after the broadcast, and select classic episodes, which were always available.